 - Share your research on the Sustainability Impacts Learning Platform (SILP).
 Access the online, public database of studies on sustainable global supply chains.
 Register to share your own planned, ongoing or completed research.

 - Attend research webinars.
 We host a regular research webinar series where researchers can present their work and discuss it with a range of stakeholders.
-View the Spring/Summer 2018 programme and listen to past webinars.
+Register here for the Autumn Research Webinar Series 2018.
+Listen to past webinars.

 - Join the research discussion list.
 The list provides updates with the latest reports and studies, methodological resources, upcoming events and calls for papers.
 It’s a great way to communicate with fellow researchers all over the world.